Production of $\Xi(1530)$ in the $K^- p$ scattering process: Abstract

 \section{Abstract}

-In the present work, we investigate the production of $\Xi(1530)$ in the $K^- p \to K^{+} \Xi(1530)^{-}$ and $K^- p \to K^{0} \Xi(1530)^{0}$ processes by utilizing an effective Lagrangian approach.
-In order to fit the cross sections for both processes, we include nine $\Lambda/\Sigma$ hyperons and their resonances in the $s$- and $u$-channel processes.
-Due to the inconsistency of the measured cross sections for $K^- p \to K^+ \Xi(1530)^-$ in the range $\sqrt{s}=[2.087, 2.168]\ \mathrm{GeV}$, we perform the fitting with all the experimental data having the same weight (model A) and different weight (model B) in the present work.
-Based on a comparative analysis of the fit results in two models, we conclude that Model A demonstrates a better global agreement with the experimental data than Model B. In addition to the cross sections, the individual contributions from different intermediate states to the cross sections are also estimated .
-Our results indicate that the cross section resulted from $\Sigma(1193)$ intermediate process is predominant.
-Moreover, the different cross sections are predicted for both the charged and neutral processes with several typical center-of-mass energies, which could be tested by further experimental measurements at J-PARC in the future.
+In the present work, we examine the production of $\Xi(1530)$ in the $K^- p \to K^{+} \Xi(1530)^{-}$ and $K^- p \to K^{0} \Xi(1530)^{0}$ reactions utilizing an effective Lagrangian approach.
+To accurately fit the cross sections for both processes, we include nine $\Lambda$ and $\Sigma$ hyperons and their resonances in both $s$- and $u$-channel processes.
+Considering the discrepancy of the measured cross sections for $K^- p \to K^+ \Xi(1530)^-$ within the range $\sqrt{s}=[2.087, 2.168]\ \mathrm{GeV}$, we employ two distinct fitting strategies: a uniform weighting scheme (model A) and a different weighting approach (model B).
+A comparative analysis suggests that model A yields a superior global agreement with experimental data compared to model B. Beyond fitting the cross sections, we also estimate the individual contributions from various intermediate states.
+Our results reveal that the cross section arising from the $\Sigma(1193)$ intermediate process is dominant.
+Furthermore, we predict different cross sections for $K^- p\to K^+\Xi(1530)^-$ and $K^- p\to K^0\Xi(1530)^0$ at several representative center-of-mass energies, providing testable predictions for forthcoming J-PARC experiments.